-Swedish Meatballs with German Egg Noodles is a delicious recipe made with homemade meatballs, rich creamy beef broth and mushrooms.
+This easy recipe for Swedish Meatballs with Egg Noodles is made with homemade meatballs, rich creamy beef broth and mushrooms.

 I first made this recipe many, many years ago.
 It was with the help of Betty Crocker.
 Times have changed, though, and since then, I’ve made a few adjustments to this recipe to make it one of my family favorite meals.